President, Board of Directors

 Steve is the owner of Steven Singer Environmental and Ecological Services, a local environmental consulting business that specializes in forest biology, old-growth redwood ecosystems, and inland habitat management for the Marbled Murrelet, an endangered seabird.
 He is the co-editor of the Marbled Murrelet Landscape Management Plan for the Santa Cruz Mountains (Zone 6).
 His pioneering research on the nesting ecology of the Marbled Murrelet has been partially recounted in the book, Rare Bird, by Maria Ruth.
 He continues to monitor murrelet numbers locally and is a member of the Marbled Murrelet Technical Committee of the Pacific Seabird Group.
 Formerly, he also consulted in wildland soil conservation work, which included road removal, trail design, repair of logged-over lands, channel stabilization, and gully control.
 Steve was the first person to formulate successful treatment methods for the abundant gullies found on sodic subsoils in coastal San Mateo County.
 For many years he was an adjunct faculty member at Cabrillo College where he taught a Soil Conservation class.
-Steve is a member of the Wildlife Society, the Cooper Ornithological Society, the Pacific Seabird Group, the California Native Plant Society, and is a Research Associate for the Santa Cruz City Museum of Natural History.
+Steve is a Research Associate for the Santa Cruz City Museum of Natural History, and a member of the Cooper Ornithological Society, the Pacific Seabird Group, and the California Native Plant Society.
+He is a former member of the Wildlife Society but discontinued his membership when that organization betrayed its membership and its own stated goals by supporting the wildlife policies of the Trump administration.

 MEMBER, BOARD OF DIRECTORS

 Bachelor of Science, Natural Resource Management, Rutgers University